 UX designers deal with the realm of human emotion.
 The three most sought after emotional color zones after are the yellow (happiness), orange (interest) and light green (trust) petals of the flower.

 To maximize customer satisfaction and loyalty by inciting positive feelings within users, UX designers conduct a great deal of market research on their target audience.

 Knowing how to cater to a specific niche involves a great deal of research, testing, development and prototyping.

-People’s attitudes, emotions and behavior towards a product or website depend to a large extent on their experience with it.
+People’s attitudes, emotions and behavior towards a product, mobile app or website depend to a large extent on their experience with it.
 The six factors below contribute majorly to that experience.

 The UX designers’ role depends on choosing the appropriate elements to give off a specific atmosphere.
 If you think about it, UX is strategic (or left-brained) although it wishes to create an emotional (or right-brained) response.

 Ultimately, UX designers fine-tune their product until they hit the sweet spot: connecting business goals with the user’s needs.
-Satisfying both sides of the relationship means a job well done.
+In other words, satisfying both sides of the relationship means a job well done.

 When it boils down to it, your overall experience (UX) is quite simply the result of your interaction with the interface (UI).

 The series “UX mastery” clarifies concepts and offers building blocks for the curious: See Video